tian-chaiyaporn/flash-card-react-native/README.md

-# Readable API Server
+# Flash Card React Native

 This is the completed project for the final assessment project for Udacity's React Native course.
 It is a FlashCard app where users can add collections of cards, and quiz themselves with the app.
+The design was specified by Udacity, all code was written by myself.

 ## Start Developing
 To get started: